inkandswitch/upwelling-code/docs/model.md

 #### {layer_id}.automerge

 A Layer is an encapsulated class around an Automerge document.
 Each Layer also is assigned a layer id which is unique to the document.
-Every layer **must** have a common ancestor with the `main_id` document, defined in `metadata.automerge`.
+Every layer **SHOULD** have a common ancestor with the `main_id` document, defined in `metadata.automerge`.
 It is hard to enforce this but generally as long as all layers are created using `upwell.create` method, this will be true.

 A layer has the following properties: